Data Visualisation User Controls

 Treemap user control visualising large software projects by lines of code.

 The Windows runtime (WinRT) was chosen as the target environment, although this is arbitrary as the controls have been built up using standard controls that are widely available in other environments.
-The full dissertation has been published in the university’s online journal.
 Please feel free to download the controls and use them in your own projects.